Module vipy.gui.using_matplotlib

 Expand source code Browse git

-"""Return a list of named colors that are higher contrast with a white background"""
+"""Return a list of named colors that are higher contrast with a white background if light_mode, else named colors that are higher contrast with a dark background if dark_mode"""

 def edit()